PrefectHQ/prefect-background-task-examples/README.md

 if __name__ == "__main__":
     # NOTE: The serve() function accepts multiple tasks.
-The Task Server
+The task worker
     # will listen for submitted task runs for all tasks passed in.
     serve(my_background_task)
 ```

-Run this script to start the task server.
+Run this script to start the task worker.

-The task server should begin listening for submitted tasks.
-If tasks were submitted before the task server started, it will begin processing them.
+The task worker should begin listening for submitted tasks.
+If tasks were submitted before the task worker started, it will begin processing them.

-**NOTE**: You can also use the helper CLI command `prefect task serve` to start a task server.
+**NOTE**: You can also use the helper CLI command `prefect task serve` to start a task worker.

-## Guided exploration of deferred tasks and task servers in Prefect
+## Guided exploration of deferred tasks and task workers in Prefect

-Below we explore increasingly realistic examples of using deferred tasks and task servers in Prefect.
+Below we explore increasingly realistic examples of using deferred tasks and task workers in Prefect.

 We'll start by running a Prefect task in the foreground by calling it.

-Next we'll start a task server and defer tasks so that they run in the background.
-We'll see how we can use multiple task servers to run tasks in parallel.
+Next we'll start a task worker and defer tasks so that they run in the background.
+We'll see how we can use multiple task workers to run tasks in parallel.

 Then we'll create a basic FastAPI application that defers tasks when you hit an endpoint.